sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/2-ER-Models-and-Diagrams/2-Cardinality-of-relationships-and-constructing-minimal-tables.md

 - I already guessed point 3.
 Also point 2 makes sense and point 1 in general makes sense, i.e. we don't instantiate tables quickly, nor do we store arrays in a cell (column).
 Scaling should not be done using these approaches.
 WHY?
 - Generally 3 tables can handle almost everything, since the middle table also has a PK.
 The usual fight is of disproving 1 is enough, 2 isn't enough.
 - Don't worry about both side FK/PKs if the FK is unique (binary search is possible). one side is enough as long as the link exists and all data is captured.
+- For personal naming, I'll name this algorithm ER2T

 ## Constructing table example problems